 I prefer to work with people who are smarter than me, care passionately about the quality of their work, and make software that people actually want to use.
 Making the world a better place would be a pretty nice bonus.

 If you'd like to know more there's plenty of info available at masukomi.org

 Rode a BMW F650 GS motorcycle 17,972 miles from Boston, Massachusetts, USA to Ushuaia, Tierra Del Fuego, Argentina (the southernmost city in the world), and on to Buenos Aires.
-Based on my experiences from this trip and prior research, I am putting together a book of tips and tricks to help future adventurers plan their journeys.
+Documented every day of the journey on CorporateRunaways.com

 As the first web developer in a new business unit, I was responsible for putting together the first customer-facing graphs and information pages, as well as tools to provision internal systems.
 As the team grew and we acquired Acerno, I helped improve and expand the primary internal provisioning system that came along with the acquisition.